AdriQD/attentionQST/README.md

 # attentionQST

-In this repo are stored the codes used for throughout the experiments for the realization of the article "Enhancing general quantum state tomography via attention-based neural networks".
+In this repo are stored the codes used throughout the experiments for the realization of the article "Enhancing general quantum state tomography via attention-based neural networks".

-In this project we carry out a quantum state tomography task (QST) with an hybrid protocol, that combines a pre-procesing stage and a deep learning post-processed stage.
-In this repo, classical reconstruction method considered are linear inversion (available) and maximum likelihood estimation (available soon).
+In this project we carry out a quantum state tomography task (QST) with an hybrid protocol, that combines a pre-procesing step and a deep learning post-processing step.
+In this repo, the classical reconstruction method considered are linear inversion (available) and maximum likelihood estimation (available soon).
 The deep learning model is a combination of 1D convolutional neural networks and self-attention transformer.
 The project goal is doublefold: improve over the classical QST approach, by generating a full-fledge deep learning noise filter function, and second, achieve higher generalization ability, i.e. reducing the training data amount, for the network model (see Fig.2 in the article).

 The tompgraphy pipeline consist of two main blocks: